Honing Personal Leadership: A 5-Part Workshop on Cultivating Internal Leadership and Self-Awareness

 Format: Interactive workshop blending teaching, reflection, group dialogue, and applied exercises

-Audience: Professionals, coaches, and aspiring leaders seeking to cultivate mature, self-aware, and integrated leadership
+Participants: Professionals, managers, teams, and aspiring leaders seeking to cultivate mature, self-aware, and integrated leadership

 Facilitation Style: Experiential, psychologically informed, compassionate, and systems-oriented